jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

 Exception in thread "main" java.lang.RuntimeException: boo
 	at LineNumbers.main(LineNumbers.java:3)
 ```
-here we have line number information from where the exception was thrown.
+As expected with the defaults, line number information from where the exception was thrown is displayed.
+If you exclude the debug information, both file and line number are unknown:

 `javac -g:none LineNumbers.java && java LineNumbers`